Dipiert/ifml2php/README.md

 #### Installation

-For windows you the best way is to download and run [Composer Setup Executable](https://getcomposer.org/Composer-Setup.exe) and it will install the latest composer version whenever it is executed.
+For Microsoft Windows you the best way is to download and run [Composer Setup Executable](https://getcomposer.org/Composer-Setup.exe) and it will install the latest composer version whenever it is executed.

 For Ubuntu based Linux distros running the following should do the trick: